top of page

 When the Lord sent Moses to lead the Israelites out of the land of slavery in Egypt, He called them to walk the path of the wilderness.
 This road symbolized a heavenly journey until they entered the land of Canaan, which represents the fullness of Christ.
 During the Israelites' forty years in the wilderness, they dwelt in tents.
 Tents could be dismantled and set up again, move from place to place according to their journey and having no fixed shelter.
 The wilderness was a place where they could not take root, meaning that they had nothing on earth.
 In other words, the path was not an earthly path but a heavenly path.
 The Israelites' observance of Passover symbolizes Christians' acceptance of redemption and being saved and born again.
 Being born again is being born from above.

-John 3:31 states: "The one who comes from above is above all; the one who is from the earth belongs to the earth, and speaks as one from the earth.
-The one who comes from heaven is above all."
+John 3:31 states: "He who comes from above is above all; he who is of the earth is earthly and speaks of the earth.
+He who comes from heaven is above all."
 This explains that we are born from above, born of heaven.
 Therefore, Philippians 3:20 says, "But our citizenship is in heaven."
 It is like the Chinese emigrants living in the Philippines today—through the Lord's care, many have applied for and obtained Filipino citizenship.
 Yet, no matter what, they still feel that their ancestral home is China; they firmly identify as Chinese.
 Likewise, while Christians live on the earth among the people of this world, we are born of heaven, and our identity is as citizens of heaven.

 The Lord Jesus further told His disciples, "They are not of the world, just as I am not of the world" (John 17:16).
 This means that we are not people of this world; we are heavenly citizens, those who walk on the heavenly path.
 A servant greatly used by the Lord, Brother Bunton, once said, "Christians have only one road in life and only one grave in death," signifying that Christians leave the world without gaining anything from it.